newbielinuxuser/newsapi/readme.md

 sudo chown -R www-data:www-data /var/www/html/
 sudo chmod -R 755 /var/www/html/
 ```

+### Note
+- newsapi.org free tier api key will delay 15 minutes.
+- You might want to change your api key at app/Console/Command/GetArticles.php @ line 50
+- News article will append in the websites at realtime.
+- Only fetching all categories from 3 countries, add more countries at app/Console/Command/GetArticles.php @ line 46
+- Working on Dockerfile for ease of deployment

 Done!
 You may now view the websites at http://your-server-ip/